resoursea/api/README.md

 Think of a scenario with a list of interfaces, each with a list of Resources that implements it.
 His work as a developer of services is choosing the interfaces and Resources to attend the requirements of the service and implements only the specific features of your nincho.

-### Router Tree Printer
+### Router Printer

 A [printer package](https://github.com/resoursea/printer) was created just for debug reasons.
-If you want to see the tree of mapped routes and methods, you can do it importing the `https://github.com/resoursea/printer` package and using the method `printer.Router` passing the *Router* interface returned by a `api.newRouter` call.
+If you want to see the tree of mapped routes and methods, you can import the `https://github.com/resoursea/printer` package and use the `printer.Router` method, passing the *Router* interface returned by a `api.newRouter` call.

 ## Larn More